gleicon/ebook_cto_field_guide/index.md

 Regardless of how much importance is put in tech teams in a company, people are their most powerful asset.
 This sounds cheesy, but both in companies that hire 100s of developers and tech is seem as a commodity than for companies that have a small team which holds the company's life in their hands, people make the difference.

-You know that when you work as a tech contributor in the team, you see things from a different angle than when you are managing a team.
-Especially when 2 weeks after you arrive you find out they are leaving due for any reason: a new company in the market paying more, the former manager messed up, a key person left or excess work was put over them.
+When you work as a tech contributor in the team, you see things from a different angle than when you are managing a team.
+It hits specially hard when 2 weeks after you arrive you find out people are leaving for any reason: a new company in the market paying more, the former manager messed up, a key person left or excess work.

 When it happened to me, I didn't knew what to do, but a friend told me to start hiring.
 Tough luck if it happens to you but do not lose hope, it happens.
 You will have plenty of opportunities to mess up, but if you are just getting there, this one wasn’t your fault.